 - Thorough contaminant removal and softening – This filter softener combo can remove heavy metals, pesticides, herbicides, pharmaceutical by-products, and chlorine/chloramine from water.
 It also enhances water’s pH and alkalinity and either removes hardness minerals via ion exchange (if you choose the softener) or transforms them into calcite crystals (if you buy the conditioner).

 - Several sizes available – You can buy the Crystal Quest filter system in two sizes: 1.5 + cubic feet (for homes with up to 3 bathrooms) and 2.0 + cubic feet (for homes with 2-4 bathrooms).
-You can buy both the softener and the saltless conditioner in 1,000,000 to 1,500,000 gallon capacities.
+You can buy both the softener and the saltless conditioner systems in 1,000,000 or 1,500,000-gallon capacities.

-Best For: Anyone looking for a softener and filter combo that can be tailored to their needs.
+Folks looking for a softener and filter combo that can be exactly tailored to their needs.
 You can choose between salt-free and salt-based softening, fiberglass and stainless steel casing, and there are optional add-ons, like UV sterilizers, leak detector smart valves, and oxidation systems in different sizes.

-- Of all the systems we tested, this one offered the most thorough water treatment.
-It’s rare for a whole house filtration and softening system to offer as many as six filtration stages and hard water treatment.
+- It’s rare for a water filter and softener combo to offer as many as six filtration stages and hard water treatment.

 - Regardless of whether you choose the softener or conditioner, the system is bulky as there are no all-in-one configurations.

 🧾 Buyer’s Guide – Whole House Water Filter + Softener Systems

-Looking to learn more about whole house water filter and softener units before you buy?
+Looking to learn more about whole house water filter and softener combos before you buy?
 We’ve shared everything you need to know in this helpful buyer’s guide.

 💭 Considerations When Choosing the Best Water Softener and Filter Combo